dhanar10/termux-wifi-extender/README.md

       +McastBcastFilter=0
       #Flag to enable HostARPOffload feature or not
       ```
-   b.
-Alternatively, you can force the Android phone to keep screen on when plugged to a charger - WiFi multicast filter will never be engaged.
+   * Alternatively, you can force the Android phone to keep screen on when plugged to a charger - WiFi multicast filter will never be engaged.
       ```
       # svc power
       Control the power manager